- Appointment Types

 - Teaching Assistant or Hourly Appointees working toward degree during the summer by completing both research and coursework during the summer (i.e., May through August) are required to register for both research credit hours and course credit hours as defined above by the deadlines defined above.
 Tuition is assessed for both the required research and coursework credit hours at the normal Summer I and/or II rates.
 Mandatory fees incurred by students completing both research and coursework during the summer (i.e., May through August) are assessed at the "Thesis Research" rate.

 Students required to register during the Summer semester are responsible for all Mandatory fees incurred during the Summer semester.
 These fees may, or may not be remitted as part of a Graduate Assistant Appointment.
-Students for whom registration is not required during the Summer semester but who are working on campus may chose to pay Mandatory Fees at the "Thesis Research" rate.
+Students for whom registration is not required during the Summer semester but who are working on campus may choose to pay Mandatory Fees at the "Thesis Research" rate.
 Payment of these fees provides students access to campus facilities including, but not limited to the Library, Health Center, Recreation Center, etc. during the entire summer (i.e., May through August).
 Requests for prorating of this voluntary fee payment will not be considered.

 Graduate Assistant and Graduate Hourly contracts are initiated by the department or division awarding the contract.
 While all awardees must meet the Institution's minimum eligibility requirements, as defined above, and within a process that is consistent with the Institution's values, departments and divisions define their own process for identifying and notifying awardees.